tbhb/typing-graph/docs/guides/filtering-with-walk.md

 ## Using built-in type guards

-The library provides type guard functions that narrow the return type of `walk()` automatically.
-When you pass a type guard as a predicate, the yielded nodes are typed as the specific node type.
+The library provides type guard functions that narrow what `walk()` returns.
+When you pass a type guard as a predicate, the yielded nodes have the specific node type.

 ### Available type guards